 As a pink lover (pink is my favorite next to green), all I did was gaze upon rows after rows of blushing cherry trees.
 Of course, picture taking is a must!

-It was our first time to witness cherry blossoms and it was very surprising because my mind was set to experiencing it the next day at Taichung.
+It was our first time to witness cherry blossoms and it was very surprising because my mind was set to experience it the next day at Taichung.
 It was such a good warm up!

 We went back to Liberty Square for few more shots.
 And we got this view.

-After few photos, we decided to go back to our hotel as the temperature was getting colder (about 14°C) and I haven’t brought even a scarf for this trip!
-We underestimated the coldness because before our trip, we saw few friends in Facebook who also went to Taiwan few days/weeks ago and they were wearing shorts and t-shirts (not to mention they went during winter!).
+After few photos, we decided to go back to our hotel as the temperature was getting colder (feels like 14°C) and I haven’t brought even a scarf for this trip!
+We underestimated the climate because before our trip, we saw few friends in Facebook who also went to Taiwan few days/weeks ago and they were wearing shorts and t-shirts (not to mention they went during winter!).
 Good thing at least I was wearing long sleeves and tight-knitted square pants and Jeric brought a jacket.
 While most of the people were wearing thermal jackets!
 Few regrets of not doing our research.

 We boarded a train (MRT red line) from Chiang Kai Shek Station to Taipei Main Station.
 We can alight at Zhongshan Station which is nearer to our hotel but we decided to claim our THSR tickets and reserve our seats in advance so that we could go straight to the boarding gate the next day.
 Upon alighting at Taipei Main Station, we headed to the THSR ticket booth and presented our Klook vouchers to the staff.
 We picked the 8AM schedule for Taipei to Taichung, and 2PM for Taichung to Taipei.

 Note: We purchased our THSR vouchers ahead of time (few days before our flight) via Klook.
 THSR vouchers purchased from Klook are not actual THSR tickets so you still need to queue at the ticket booth.
 Advantage?
 It’s cheap!
 We got ours for 889 PHP each.
 Regular price is 750 NTD (≈1,200 PHP) if you purchase at the station, quite a good deal!
-We saved around 300 PHP each, or 1,200 PHP for the two of us.
+We saved around 300 PHP each ticket, or 1,200 PHP for the two of us.
 Thanks Klook!

 As we were walking to our hotel, Jeric took the chance to try long exposure shots using our new baby (Fuji XA20).
 The night was getting colder and colder (around 11°C) and he decided to endure the cold for few shots.
 Huhu.